sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

     }

-Now we need to create the create and edit form.
+Now we need to define the create and edit form.
 There is 2 forms because the workflow is not the same :

  - create : display only one input text representing the video identifier